Prehearing Detentions, Bond & Arriving Aliens Issues

 You must remember that the government makes mistakes regarding your status.
 If the government decided that you are subject to mandatory detention, a skillful immigration lawyer can argue that mandatory detention laws should not apply to you due to a variety of reasons.
 If the government made a determination that mandatory detention laws apply to you, you should seek consultation from an experienced immigration lawyer.

 At The Law Firm of Shihab & Associates, we have decades of combined experience successfully representing our clients in removal proceedings.
-If you have questions about removal, contact us for a consultation.
+If you have questions about removal, contact us by calling (800) 625-3404 for a consultation.

 Can I Get a Bond Hearing if I am in Mandatory Detention?